ignacio3009/Newton-Method-Examples/README.md

 # Newton-Method-Examples
-Examples of applications of Newton's ethod for solving non linear problems
+Examples of applications of Newton's method for solving non linear problems

++ Banana function